Hedgehogs are small, brown mammals with a spiny back and fluffy underbelly. They have long pointed snouts and emerge at dusk for a night of foraging.

 Where do Hedgehogs live?

 The name gives it away – they like to sleep, breed and forage in woodland edge environments with hedges, greenery, compost heaps, and plenty of garden leaves.
 They are extremely good at tracking down warm, dry spaces such as beneath your shed which is ideal.
-Sometimes hedgehogs will bunk in with your outdoor pets or nest under decking too.
+Sometimes hedgehogs will bunk in with your outdoor pets or nest under decking too – so be careful when using a pressure washer!

 Hedgehogs are attracted to gardens with a good food supply.
 Native insects are their natural diet, but supplemental feeding is very welcome.
 Native shrubs, low growing foliage and flowers will pull in the insects and hedgehogs will follow for a meal.